A basic sewing machine

 Peggy Sagers of Silhouette Patterns, webcasts and sew-alongs.

-Sewing Quarter, a UK shopping channel on YouTube – expert demos of garment sewing and quilting with occasional interruptions from a cheery soul telling you about the products used.
+Sewing Quarter, a UK shopping channel on YouTube – expert demos, mainly quilting, soft toys and some dressmaking, with a cheery soul talking about the products used.